2023

 If you need to improve your English language skills before you enter this degree programme, INTO Queen's University Belfast offers a range of English language courses.
 These intensive and flexible courses are designed to improve your English ability for admission to this degree.

-Graduates with a solid knowledge of contemporary marketing thought and best practices, coupled with a solid grounding in market(ing) research methods, tools and applications, are likely to secure employment in the following areas:digital marketing, marketing analytics, marketing research and new product introductions, key account management, export projects and related international expansion as well as brand management work.
+Students on this programme will leave with a solid knowledge of contemporary marketing thought and best practices, coupled with a solid grounding in market(ing) research methods, tools and applications.
+Our graduates have gone on to work in and develop successful careers across a diverse range of roles and industries including digital marketing, marketing analytics, marketing research and new product introductions, key account management, export projects and related international expansion as well as brand management work.

 In addition to your degree programme, at Queen's you can have the opportunity to gain wider life, academic and employability skills.
 For example, placements, voluntary work, clubs, societies, sports and lots more.
 So not only do you graduate with a degree recognised from a world leading university, you'll have practical national and international experience plus a wider exposure to life overall.
 We call this Graduate Plus/Future Ready Award.
 It's what makes studying at Queen's University Belfast special.